Frieren (character)

-Frieren (フリーレン, Furīren) (Note: From German; lit. 'be or feel cold; freeze') is the title character and protagonist of the Japanese manga series Frieren: Beyond Journey's End, created by Kanehito Yamada and illustrated by Tsukasa Abe.
+Frieren (フリーレン, Furīren) (Note: From German; lit. 'be or feel cold; freeze') is the titular protagonist of the Japanese manga series Frieren: Beyond Journey's End, created by Kanehito Yamada and illustrated by Tsukasa Abe (manga artist) | Tsukasa Abe.
 Frieren is a former member of a party of adventurers led by the hero Himmel, who defeated the Demon King and restored harmony to the world after a ten-year quest.
 Reuniting with her former party fifty years later, Frieren discovers that her companions have distinctly aged, and Himmel dies of old age after one last adventure to see a meteor shower.
 During the funeral, Frieren expressed guilt for not attempting to learn more about him.
 Frieren then pays a visit to her other former comrades, and in the process takes on a human apprentice named Fern.
 She also receives an invitation to travel to the rumored resting place of souls in the far north, where she aims to see Himmel again, bid the hero a fitting farewell, and express her feelings.
 To fulfill those requests, Frieren embarks on a journey together with Fern while still pursuing her passion for learning magic.

 While initially conceptualized as a comical fighter, Yamada scrapped multiple ideas she had for Frieren until deciding to make her an elf who grows in the story while remembering Himmel.
 In the anime adaptation, she is voiced by Atsumi Tanezaki in Japanese and Mallorie Rodak in English.
 Critical response to Frieren's character was mostly positive, due to how the series focuses on Frieren's view of life and how she aims to become a better person.
 The further exploration of her dark past was also praised for how it changed people's views of her.